Course Has Closed for New Members. Sign Up Below to Get Notified When it Opens Again.

 - Do I Have to Do This in the Next 5 Weeks?
 No. As soon as you join you get access to the first week's video and the multi-tracks.
 Every Tuesday after that new content will be sent to you.
 You can choose to follow along with the course as the videos become available but if you get busy the videos will always be available for you.

-- visit this page How Do I Access The Course?
+- How Do I Access The Course?
 Once you sign up you'll get content every week via email, as well as updates and feedback from other members inside the Facebook Group.

 - Do I need any specific plug-ins?
 Not at all.
 You can use any EQ, compressor, reverb, delay and saturation plug-ins you have available.
 I use a combination of a few plug-ins but none of them are crucial for success in this course or to get a great sounding mix.